 With dark clouds building in the distance and blue sunny skies turning to intermittent showers, we didn’t stay all that long at the top.
 We were pretty lucky to have dodged the weather and simply couldn’t have asked for a better day!

 The flagger took pity on us and let us through, thank goodness.
 I’m not sure how those poor construction folks were surviving out there.
-So keep in mind that if you decide to camp at the Avalanche Creek campground, you might want to have the most powerful mosquito repellant known to man!
-It was bad!
+So keep in mind that if you decide to camp at the Avalanche Creek campground, you might want to have the most powerful mosquito repellant known to man.
 Luckily, we had no issues with mosquitoes the rest of the ride.

 Plan all day for this ride because you’ll be stopping every 10 feet and consider booking a massage appointment for your neck after the ride.
 You’re going to spend a lot of time looking straight up!